matematika

 1 year contains 12 months

-1 usual year contains 365 days
+1 regular year contains 365 days

 1 leap year = 366 days

-1 month contains 30 or 31 days, February contains 28 or 29 days, depends if the year is usual or not
+1 month contains 30 or 31 days, February contains 28 or 29 days (leap year).

 1 day = 24 hours